Professor Sverre Raffnsøe

 At the IAS, Professor Raffnsøe plans to continue his study of social structures and structuring.
 He investigates the Foucauldian notion of the “dispositive” as a key motif in Foucault’s thought and a methodological approach.
 A relational and dispositional approach to the human factor will be further developed in a monograph contracted with Routledge Managing Motivation: the human turn in management thought.
 The aim is to articulate a structuring which has come into being socially and has a prescriptive effect, yet in such a manner that this relational structure reveals a certain tendency or disposition towards particular kinds of social outcome and thus leaves room for freedom and ongoing further temporal development.

-IAS Fellow's Public Lecture - Human Beings in the Middle of the World on the Verge of Themselves: philosophical anthropology in the Anthropocene
+IAS Fellow's Public Lecture - The Human Turn: philosophical anthropology in the Anthropocene

 The Anthropocene is heralded as a new epoch distinguishing itself from all foregoing eons in the history of the Earth.
 It is characterized by the overarching importance of the human species in a number of respects, but also by the recognition of human dependence and precariousness.
 A critical human turn affecting the human condition is still in the process of arriving in the wake of an initial Copernican Revolution and Kant’s ensuing second Copernican Counter-revolution.